Key Takeaways

 FAQ

-Do I need to follow the French alphabet naming system if I don't live in France?
+Do I need to follow the French alphabet naming system?

-Can I use a French name for a dog that isn't a French breed?
+Can I use a French name for a dog that is not a French breed?